paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 ## § 4010.
 Separation for cause; suspension
 **(a) Authorization of Secretary; right to hearing; attorneys fees and backpay; leave without pay**

-(1) The Secretary may decide to separate any member from the Service for such cause as will promote the efficiency of the Service.
+(1) The Secretary may separate any member from the Service for such cause as will promote the efficiency of the Service, including upon receiving notification from the Bureau of Diplomatic Security that such member has engaged in criminal misconduct, such as murder, rape, or other sexual assault.

 (2)